 Training cross cutting strand

 Training and career development are integral to our research activities and we are funding two 4-year PhD students and three post-doctoral researchers towards fellowships in integrative epidemiology.
+Additionally we support, mentor and co-supervise a number of affiliated PhDs and fellowships, including in clinical research.
 This will support capacity building in a critical area.

 Year 1 of the PhD programme is spent undertaking ‘mini-projects’ in causal epidemiology, bioinformatics and molecular sciences, providing the requisite postgraduate level knowledge, intellectual development and technical experience in a broad inter-disciplinary environment.
 This also provides opportunities for junior academics to supervise projects that contribute to the overall aims of the Programme.
 The training programme is integrated with attendance at short courses, including new courses in Epigenetic Epidemiology and Metabolomics & Computational Medicine.